dallens/CodepathWeek10SE/README.md

 Because users have a habit of credential re-use.
 So, even if two-factor is causing difficulties in compromise for one account that doesn't mean that another account without two-factor doesn't have the same credentials.
 Likewise, even if one account is using a different or stronger password, that doesn't mean all user associated accounts are.

 ## Assignment
+The following gifs and pngs provide proof of completing the steps listed in the assigment instructions.
+This ranged from the creation of the Tails VM to visiting specific .onion sites.
+Certain sites of Milestone 2.3 were not visited for the sake of avoiding inadvertanly viewing what might be considered content that is illegal.
+Although a grey area for many, without assurances that this possibility did not exist, I could not perform the small portion of that step in good conscience.
 0. Challenge 0
 ![](https://github.com/dallens/CodepathWeek10SE/blob/master/w10_Ch0.png)